 Maintaining Your Hedge Trimmers

-In order to get the best results, you need to look after your tools.
+To get the best results, you need to look after your tools.
 The blades on your hedge trimmers need to be kept sharp.
 Look at the branch tips after cutting.
-If they appear ragged or light in colour, the trimmer blades are blunt and should be taken to an approved dealer or tool centre for sharpening.
-The same if true if the blades snag on the hedge, as this means that they are tearing rather than slicing through the foliage.
-Remember that sap will build up on the blades of your hedge trimmer during cutting and that this will dry into a hard glue.
+If they appear ragged or light in color, the trimmer blades are blunt and should be taken to an approved dealer or tool center for sharpening.
+The same is true if the blades snag on the hedge, as this means that they are tearing rather than slicing through the foliage.
+Remember that the sap will build upon the blades of your hedge trimmer during cutting and that this will dry into a hard glue.
 The blades should be cleaned regularly to maintain efficiency.

 Always wear close-fitting gloves that don’t restrict your freedom of movement while cutting.
 You should wear a pair of clear goggles to protect your eyes from chips, dust, and other debris.

 - Garden / Landscaping / Patio — 263

 - Cleaning / Maintenance — 144

 - Floors / Tile / Hardwood — 115